diabase-io/machine-craft-nw-site/README.md

 See `svelte.config.js` for a list of route aliases.
 These get used throughout the program (treat them like constants)

+### Margins

+To maintain low coupling and high cohesion, don't design components and pages with responsive margins within them.
+Pass margins as classes on the component where ever it's used.

 # Blog Posts Rendered With Markdown

 This site uses mdsvex in the backend which allows Markdown files to be used at HTML files and svelte components.
 Installed with `yarn add mdsvex`